Haskell-Things/ImplicitCAD/README.md

 Documentation can be generated from the source code of ImplicitCAD by Haddock by running `cabal haddock`.

 Releases of ImplicitCAD are uploaded to HackageDB which, in addition to making them avaialable through `cabal install`, puts the generated documentation on the Internet.
-So you can read the documentation for the most recent release of ImplicitCAD, 0.0.1, [on HackageDB](http://hackage.haskell.org/packages/archive/implicit/0.0.3/doc/html/Graphics-Implicit.html) (for some reason the latest version doesn't seem to have built).
+So you can read the documentation for the most recent release of ImplicitCAD, 0.2.0, [on HackageDB](http://hackage.haskell.org/packages/archive/implicit/0.2.0/doc/html/Graphics-Implicit.html).

 In Implicit CAD, we consider objects as functions of `outwardness'.
 The boundary is 0, negative is the interior and positive the exterior.
 The magnitude is how far out or in.
 A description of the mathematical ideas underpinning ImplicitCAD are in a [blog post on colah's blog](http://christopherolah.wordpress.com/2011/11/06/manipulation-of-implicit-functions-with-an-eye-on-cad/).
 Note that substantial changes have happened since that post.
 You can also look at the [0.0.3 relase notes](http://christopherolah.wordpress.com/2012/02/06/implicitcad-0-0-3-release/).